 Tip: It is the smell of albumen that deer do not like.
 You can use the ‘insides’ of eggs to deter them, as well.

-For a fun way to plant wildflowers, create flower bombs.
-You’ll need to use egg shells that are mostly intact for this fun project.
+You’ll need to use eggshells that are mostly intact for this fun project.
 This is a great way to use up those eggs that are past their prime and no longer edible or appetizing.

 Cut a small hole in the top of an egg, and dump out the yolk and whites.
 Rinse and allow your shells to dry thoroughly.
 Carefully fill the eggshell with some compost, peat moss, and wildflowers seeds of your choice.
 For best results, choose a species that is native to your area.

 Have a blast tossing your eggs anywhere you want wildflowers to grow.
 Throw the eggs hard enough to break open so the seeds and compost can spill out on the ground.
-Always make sure you have permission to throw your seed bomb eggs before starting this project.
+Always make sure you have permission to throw them before starting this project.

 Tip: You can tell if an egg is no longer good by putting it in a bowl of cool water.
 If the egg lays on the bottom, it’s good.
 If it stands up but still touches the bottom, use it right away.
 If the egg floats, it’s past it’s usable date.